-We study how genetic circuits, circuit syntax, and circuit context can be used to enact feedback control.
+We study how synthetic gene networks and genetic context can be used to enact feedback control.

 We experiment with biological nonlinearities in living cells to realize novel computation.